clips/gsoc2019_bias/README.md

 ##### Embeddings and Alterations

 For the embedding implementation, the project includes loaders and functions that can load GLoVE formatted embedding files such as those found in https://nlp.stanford.edu/projects/glove/.
-For the purposes of generating the alterations, the 840B token/300  dimension embeddings where used.
+For the purposes of generating the alterations, the 840B token/300  dimension embeddings were used.

 The alterations are stored in a dictionary where for each word, n words that comply with the required function in the embeddings space are stored.